Avoiding Delays in EU Settlement Scheme Applications

 Where there is a conviction or pending prosecution, but there isn’t already a deportation, exclusion order, or removal or cancellation decision in place, some cases will be referred to Immigration Enforcement (IE) to consider whether a deportation order should now be made.

-In any event, many practitioners have seen cases where very minor offences, spent offences or alleged offences which have not proceeded to charging, have caused long delays.
+Many practitioners have seen cases where very minor offences, spent offences or alleged offences which have not proceeded to charging, have required extensive arguments explaining why refusal would not be proportionate.
+Decisions can be subject to long delays.

 Avoiding delays in EU Settlement Scheme Applications